 After Queen Victoria’s death in 1901, the Parliament of Canada officially named May 24th as Victoria Day that same year.
 It became a national holiday to pay tribute to Victoria’s role in Confederation and her selection of Ottawa as the nation’s capital.

 In 1952, Victoria Day was fixed to occur annually on the Monday before May 25th, creating the modern three-day weekend that Canadians now enjoy.
-This adjusted the date while still allowing the holiday to remain near Queen Victoria’s actual birthday.
+This adjusted the date while allowing the holiday to remain near Queen Victoria’s birthday.

 How do Canadians Celebrate Victoria Day?